 “We greatly value the role Derbyshire hosts are playing in providing safe refuge for more than 750 people who came to our county to escape the war in Ukraine.

-“Previous enhancements to ‘thank-you’ payments for hosts in Derbyshire has proved highly effective in reducing homelessness, providing stability, and maintaining hosting arrangements.
+“Previous enhancements to ‘thank-you’ payments for hosts in Derbyshire have proved highly effective in reducing homelessness, providing stability, and maintaining hosting arrangements.
 As a result, the number of hosts has remained relatively static over the last 12 months.

 “If the proposal goes ahead to enhance host payments further, it would help maintain existing placements, attract new host households and help bring payments closer into line with rental costs in the county.
 With private rental properties in short supply and high demand, it is hoped an increase in the payments for hosts would encourage more landlords to join the scheme and allow guests to take their first steps towards independent living.”